We were never Grant Cardone fans, especially after the Grant Cardone versus Jordan Belfort saga, and we all know who was the winner then.

 What we always like to say: Aim for the Moon and at least be in the Stars. and whatever we think is terrible, could be a good start for us to improve it.
 Problems are Opportunities for us to shine.

-Lesson learnt: Does making it bigger really better?
+Lesson learned: Does making it bigger really better?
 Ever came across a good restaurant that suddenly pops up many branches, quality goes down, operating costs went sky high, and eventually, the whole business goes burst?
 Context matters – All strategies work in the right applications and conditions.

-And to close off this section with Peng Joon’s wisdom: “Not Who We Know, But Who Knows Us” – Relationships are Important in Scaling, and remember the Synergy of relationships: “1+1 is more than 2”.
+And to close off this section with Peng Joon’s wisdom: “Not Who We Know, But Who Knows Us” – Relationships are Important in Scaling, and remember the Synergy of Relationships: “1+1 is more than 2”.

 We are not affiliated with Grant Cardone’s upcoming Business Challenge, but we are affiliated with Peng Joon’s Sales Process.
 So the affiliate link below is what we pick from Peng Joon’s as we hope that he gets more recognition from Grant as there seems to be a small contest in his mastermind seeing Ryan Pineda and Dan Henry producing videos about Grant Cardone, and now Russell Brunson too.